Matt and Kim: 2018–2019: Almost Everyday and various singles

-2021: Various singles and EPs
+2021: Various singles and EPs, PG14

 After a year plus of silence, the band released their version of Lesley Gore's "You Don't Own Me" on March 8, 2021, in honor of International Women's Day.
-It was followed on May 14 with 'Be Kind Rewind", a seven song cover EP.
+It was followed on May 14 with "Be Kind Rewind", a seven song cover EP.
 Included were their versions of songs by The Flaming Lips, Crosby, Stills, Nash & Young, Lana Del Rey, Travis Scott, The Shins, King Princess and Jeremih.

 Their first original song since 2019, "RARARA" dropped on June 16, 2021, on FADER Label with an official video to follow a month later on July 12.
 This was followed on August 13 by "Everyone Sucks But You", a co-write between the band and K.Flay, who is also featured.

 As with the previous two tracks, a new digital only single, "Steal a Yellow Cab" appeared on October 8 with an accompanying video dropping a few days later on October 13.

+On February 21, 2023, Matt and Kim uploaded the first video on a new TikTok page, PG14, announcing their new band.
+PG14, which is still only Matt and Kim, was created so they could make a new sound unlike their previous efforts under the name Matt and Kim, that sound being described as synth-garage-punk.
+They would then upload the PG14 debut EP titled, YES PLEASE, consisting of four tracks, on April 6, 2023.

 Personal life

 Matt Johnson and Kim Schifino are a romantic couple.
-They are not married.